Motion Setup Functions

 $timeUnits The time units to set.

+You can also set the time units mode of the task with either the G75 or G76 commands.
 The DefaultTaskTimeUnits Parameter configures the time unit mode used by the task after a controller reset.
+For more information refer to Time Units Configuration.

 For moves that control each axis individually, you must specify a speed for each axis.

 For MoveRapid() moves, use the function that follows to set the speed of the axis.
 This function applies only to MoveRapid().
-The speed that you set will be active on all tasks, not just the current task.
+The speed that you set is active on all tasks, not just the current task.

 function SetupAxisSpeed($axis as axis, $speed as real)